 All in all, I managed to get a solid 2.5 hours of reading in on my flight and was only mildly disturbed by the nursery vibes coming from the large family a few rows behind me ….

-My quiet flight was, I admit, not particularly representative of Wizz Air, particularly during normal times.
+My quiet flight was, I admit, not typical of Wizz Air, particularly during normal times.

 For £1.79 it’s hard to go wrong although, in reality, you are likely to pay much more.
 Without a larger cabin bag I was restricted to my Eastpak backpack and I ended up wearing the same clothes for my entire trip, bar a change in underwear.
 For any longer stays, or where you want a choice of outfits, you will have to pay significantly more for luggage – at least an extra £20 one-way.